For some people, absorbing emotions is a blessing. For others it’s a curse. Here’s why neuroscience says it happens.

 Of course, there are times when boundaries need to be flexible, but in those situations, the boundary can look like taking time for self-care afterward.

-I’ve found that I feel an immense sense of guilt when I’m not taking on the emotions of another person.
+I’ve found that sometimes I feel an immense sense of guilt when I’m not taking on the emotions of another person.
 But in reality, not succumbing to the temptation to absorb their emotion just to make myself feel like I’m doing a good job of helping is a boundary in itself.

 You might like: